Geschichten aus der Homöopathie

 Und sollte der Homöopathie schließlich auch gesundheitspolitisch mehr Gewinn bringen als vermutlich alle Individualbehandlungen zusammen.

-Lachesis.: C. Hering hatte gehört von der Giftigkeit der Lachesisschlange.
+Lachesis: C. Hering hatte gehört von der Giftigkeit der Lachesisschlange.
 Er nam sich vor sich das Gift zu besorgen.
 So gesagt, so getan!

 Er fuhr mit seiner Frau mit einem Segelschiff nach Mittelamerika (Surinam).
 Da brauchte er Träger, die die beiden zu Fuß in einem Gebiet brachten, wo Lachesisschlangen vorkamen.
 Da fanden sie erst mal keinen Person, der eine Lachesisschlange fangen wollte.
 VIEL zu giftig und zu gefährlich.
-Nach dem Versprechen immer größere Belohnungen wurden die Beiden eine Lachesisschlange gebracht.
-Die Fänger flüchteten!!
-Dr. Hering entnahm die Schlange persönlich das Gift und fiel in ein Delirium.
-Seine Frau notierte fein säuberlich, was ihren Mann während dieses Deliriums sagte, tat und zeigte.

 Das war die erste Lachesisprüfung!!!

-The Story of Oscillococcinum. [freely adapted from Jan Willem Nienhuys]
+The Story of Oscillococcinum [freely adapted from Jan Willem Nienhuys]

-taste and medicinal effect.
+Hahnemann’s description of the substance used indicates that it was not a refined substance but simply crude petroleum taken from the ground: “This product of the interior of the earth is extremely strong in smell, taste and medicinal effect.
 For medicinal use it ought to be very fluid and of light - yellow colour.
 If it is very fluid it is not very likely that it has been adulterated with fat vegetable oils.”

-In H.’s day, oil distillation had not been developed, the first instance of it being in 1853, 10 years after his death, and fractional distillation had not been developed as a laboratory or commercial tool until 1864.
+In Hahnemann’s day, oil distillation had not been developed, the first instance of it being in 1853, 10 years after his death, and fractional distillation had not been developed as a laboratory or commercial tool until 1864.

 In 1853 the first actual distillation of crude petroleum into kerosene (paraffin oil) was performed and the first modern “rock oil” mine was created in southern Poland in the following year.
-While H. was alive, therefore, the practice of refining crude “rock oil” had not been developed and what he worked with would have been the liquid portion of the unrefined substance.
+While Hahnemann was alive, therefore, the practice of refining crude “rock oil” had not been developed and what he worked with would have been the liquid portion of the unrefined substance.
 From his description as above, this would have been a mixture of some of the lighter liquid elements of the hydrocarbon mix that make up petroleum.

 ‘Accidental’ oil fields in America were becoming commercially exploited for supposed medicinal qualities of the rock oil.
-These bottled wonders were being sold throughout America/Europe from the 1830’s and it was possibly this that H. used, as even the commercial development of oil from Burma only began after his death.
-Because of the lack of knowledge of the source and the huge variation in the composition of oil extracted from different locations, as well as the tendency of the lighter elements of the petroleum mix to evaporate and the lack of control and standardisation in the collection methods, what H.’s Petroleum was could not even be broadly guessed at with any accuracy.
+These bottled wonders were being sold throughout America/Europe from the 1830’s and it was possibly this that Hahnemann used, as even the commercial development of oil from Burma only began after his death.
+Because of the lack of knowledge of the source and the huge variation in the composition of oil extracted from different locations, as well as the tendency of the lighter elements of the petroleum mix to evaporate and the lack of control and standardisation in the collection methods, what Hahnemann’s Petroleum was could not even be broadly guessed at with any accuracy.

-H.’s expressed concern was whether the product was exclusively rock oil or had been adulterated with vegetable oils, chiefly suspecting oil of turpentine.
+Hahnemann’s expressed concern was whether the product was exclusively rock oil or had been adulterated with vegetable oils, chiefly suspecting oil of turpentine.
 He proposed tests, one using sulphuric acid and a simpler one of evaporation on writing paper, to determine if such oils were present.
 He then advised a means of removing any such oils, if found, using alcohol and filtration.
 (Chronic Diseases)

 At some point later in the development of homoeopathic literature, we find homeopathic Petroleum identified with kerosene (paraffin oil).
-For instance Clarke’s Materia Medica (1900) states:
+For instance Clarke’s Materia Medica (1900) states: “Commercial ‘Petroleum’ and commercial ‘paraffin oil’ are one and the same.
+The Petrol. of homoeopathy is this substance purified and rectified.”

-The most recent Homoeopathic Pharmacopoeia of the U.S. monograph for Petroleum (1992) states explicitly that the product is Kerosene but then incorrectly gives alternative names: Rock Oil, Oleum Petrae, Oleum terrae - which should be reserved for the crude material.
+The most recent Homoeopathic Pharmacopoeia of the United States monograph for Petroleum (1992) states explicitly that the product is Kerosene but then incorrectly gives alternative names: Rock Oil, Oleum Petrae, Oleum terrae - which should be reserved for the crude material.
 It also includes the correct name: coal oil (as kerosene can be extracted from coal), but to this should be added for clarity: paraffin, paraffin oil, lamp oil, mineral oil.

-The adoption of kerosene/paraffin oil as a more defined homoeopathic “Petroleum” has its justification in that it closely matches H.’s description and that, as a specified fractional distillate of crude oil, it can now be standardised - which is essential to the reliance on a remedy that is being prescribed in accordance to a proving.
+The adoption of kerosene/paraffin oil as a more defined homoeopathic “Petroleum” has its justification in that it closely matches Hahnemann’s description and that, as a specified fractional distillate of crude oil, it can now be standardised - which is essential to the reliance on a remedy that is being prescribed in accordance to a proving.
 According to the 26th edition of the Martindale Extra Pharmacopoeia, kerosene is “a mixture of hydrocarbons, chiefly of the methane series, distilled from petroleum.

 It is a colourless or pale yellow mobile oily liquid with a characteristic odour.
 B.P.
 150 to 300.
 Wt. per ml about 0.8g . . .
 Insoluble in water; soluble 1 in 2.5 of alcohol.”